 As our own local economy evolves into an app, we can easily lose focus on tippable service.
 Tips are generally offered at bars, restaurants, in taxis, tour buses, as well as to hotel room staff, baggage handlers at airports and hotels, and spa-like service providers.
 It’s often said that you get what you pay for, and tipping is no exception – if great service will add value to your travels, ensure that you plan to tip your service providers well.

-For all of your travel currency needs, visit Currency Converters in Waterloo and Mississauga.
+For all of your travel currency needs, visit Currency Converters in Waterloo.